Surprised by Wonder April 20, 2008

 Hold onto wonder December 13, 2007

-Posted by sensawunda in Quotes.add a comment
+Posted by sensawunda in Quotes.

 The Sensawunda quote of the week comes from Rachel Carson.